taddison/personal-site/content/blog/2018/03/pattern-sql-server-as-a-shared-cache-for-expensive-stored-procedures/index.md

 - Create the schema, sequence, and master control table
 - Create the control and results table for your procedure
-- Create the results cleanup procedure for your procedure
+- Create the results clean-up procedure for your procedure
-  - Schedule the cleanup job to run
+  - Schedule the clean-up job to run
 - Modify the procedure to include caching
   - Until you insert a row in the master control table caching is disabled
 - Insert a row in the master control table and turn caching on